|EAST SUSSEX||WEST SUSSEX||KENT||SURREY||HAMPSHIRE|

 This spectacular pond, rightly called a ‘fine sheet of water’ by Straker, is about a quarter of a mile in length.
 Horsmonden Furnace, also known as Brenchley, was established before 1574.
 It was mainly used for gun casting and was still operating circa 1667.
 Local gun founder John Browne was Crown ordnance supplier.
 He made guns for Charles I, and later for Cromwell’s Commonwealth.
 Horsmonden’s ordnance products were dispatched to the River Medway and then shipped on to London.
 The present Horsmonden village grew up around the furnace and foundry sites, most of which lie within the parish of Brenchley.

-There are a few iron graveslabs set into the floor of St Margaret’s Church, about a mile south in the original Horsmonden village at TQ 704383.
-These include a memorial to John Browne’s wife Martha, under the chancel arch.
+A plain iron graveslab memorial with brass nameplate is set into the floor of St Margaret’s Church, under the chancel arch.
+The church is about a mile south in the original Horsmonden village at TQ 704383.